MartinBINARD/social-network-database/README.md

 ## Description

-- Min map API routes is the first sketch of the API to create in this order : MPD then MCD & MLD.
+- Min map API routes is the first sketch of the API to create MLD & MCD.
 - The SQL-tables.sql is generated form the MPD plan.
 - Routes.pdf file provides usefull info for front-end developer